 Ellie the Wish Fairy for always standing behind me in all of my rides, runs, trips, dreams & goals!
 And for always being there for me & for being the glue in our family.
 Thanks for taking care of all the social media pages & keeping everyone updated on the adventures of LUCKY PENNY

-THANK YOU TO MY FAMILY, FRIENDS & SPONSORS WHO ARE MAKING THIS RIDE POSSIBLE:
+THANK YOU TO MY FAMILY, FRIENDS & SPONSORS WHO ARE MAKING THIS ALL POSSIBLE:

 BOMBAS SOCKS